Permit Requirements

 How does the permit process work?

-The permit process helps to establish limits on the types and quantity of air pollutants which may be emitted during a given time period.
+The permit process helps to establish limits on the types and quantity of air pollutants that may be emitted during a given time period.
 Prior to beginning a new project or activity, businesses and the public must first obtain an Authority To Construct permit from the District.
 Similar to the building permit process, District staff reviews the permit application to determine completeness, reviews the proposed equipment and estimated emissions to determine if they comply with air quality regulations, and reviews health risk assessments to ensure levels of significance are not exceeded.
-Permit applications are processed in the order they are received; and, in accordance with the permit streamlining act, are completed and returned to the applicant within 180 days.
+Permit applications are processed in the order they are received and, in accordance with the Permit Streamlining Act, are completed and returned to the applicant within 180 days.

 How do I apply?